vgurianov/qm/docs/Wave_function.md

 6. Feynman R, Leighton R, and Sands M. The Feynman Lectures on Physics, Volume 3: Quantum mechanics.
 NEW MILLENNIUM EDITION
 7. Penrose R.: The Road to Reality: A Complete Guide to the Laws of the Universe, 	Jonathan Cape, 2004 %(Entangled P.582, EPR P.585)
 8. D'Espagnat B. (1979): The Quantum Theory and Reality, Scientific American: 241 (5): 158–181, Available from: http://www.sciam.com/media/pdf/197911\_0158.pdf
+9. Representing and Intervening: Introductory Topics in the Philosophy of Natural Science.
+By Ian Hacking.
+Cambridge: Cambridge University Press, 1983.